13F Filings Explained: How to Track Hedge Fund Moves

 The Lag Is the Whole Story

-By the time you see a 13F, the fund may have already exited the position.
-Treat 13Fs as a picture of quarterly strategy and conviction, not a live trading signal.
+By the time you see a 13F, the fund may have already exited the position entirely.
+Treat 13Fs as a picture of quarterly strategy and conviction, not a live trading signal you can act on the day it posts.

 What's Actually Useful in One

-Watch for new positions (a fund entering a name for the first time), size changes (doubling down vs. trimming), and consistency across multiple quarters — a single quarter tells you less than a trend.
+Watch for new positions (a fund entering a name for the first time), size changes (doubling down versus trimming), and consistency across multiple quarters.
+A single quarter tells you less than a trend does, and the trend is where the real signal lives.

 Where AlphaYou Fits In

-AlphaYou surfaces new 13F filings the moment they're public and flags meaningful position changes, so you're not manually cross-referencing quarter-over-quarter filings yourself.
+AlphaYou surfaces new 13F filings the moment they're public and flags meaningful position changes, so you're not manually cross-referencing quarter-over-quarter filings yourself every time a new batch drops.

 FAQ